marcok/odoo_modules/hr_employee_time_clock/README.rst

 Company info message
 -------------------
 The company can define company wide information messages as a calender entry, tagged with "Station" and the information is shown on the time clock app for the desired periode.
+Your company logo, if available, is displayed too.